pymmcore-plus/pymmcore-widgets/docs/index.md

 The code above will create a Qt Application that looks like this:

 ![PropertyBrowser](./images/property_browser.png)

+You can add to this simple code any other widgets from this package to control and interact with the `Micro-Manager` core.

 A more detailed description on how to use the [pymmcore-widgets](https://pypi.org/project/pymmcore-widgets/) package is explained in the [Getting Started](getting_started.md) section.